String diagrams for Strictification and Coherence: Coherence

 \section{Coherence}

-\topicsentence{ We can now give an elementary proof of Mac Lane's \emph{coherence theorem}. } In \cite{CFWM}, Mac Lane gives his theorem in two parts: Theorem 1 \cite[p.~166]{CFWM} and its corollary \cite[p.~169]{CFWM}.
-The `meat' of the proof is in the former part, corresponding to our Section \ref{section:preorder-proof}, while our Section \ref{section:corollary-proof} corresponds to Mac Lane's corollary.
+\topicsentence{ We can now give an elementary proof of Mac Lane's \emph{coherence theorem}. } In~\cite{CFWM}, Mac Lane gives his theorem in two parts: Theorem 1~\cite[p.~166]{CFWM} and its corollary~\cite[p.~169]{CFWM}.
+The `meat' of the proof is in the former part, corresponding to our Section \ref{section:preorder-proof}.
+A graphical exposition of Mac Lane's proof of the corollary is given in Section \ref{section:corollary-proof}.

 \topicsentence{ Mac Lane begins by defining a certain preorder $\cat{W}$, which he then shows enjoys the following property: }